 “Again, you are mistaken.
 The moon is not wicked, and neither is the night.
 Friend, I ask you – take a step back, and look at your world.
 If you are honest with yourself, I think you will see that the daylight holds just as many perils.”

 At first, the spirit’s words felt hollow.
-But as the man considered them, he began to reconsider.
+Yet, the man still considered them.
 He thought of the monsters which walked in the daylight, of the diseases which struck as they pleased, and the black magic which flourished wherever it was found.
 The world was a dangerous place, in the darkness or the light.
 Perhaps it was merely the lack of sight which made the darkness seem more deadly.
+It was an illusion, nothing more.

 He frowned, and again he asked the spirit: “If this is true, then what is the moon’s purpose?
 Why do the wolves wish to speak with her?”